Move to Copenhagen

-Thanks to the relatively small and circumscribed center, it is possible to move around Copenhagen quite easily on foot or by bike.
+Thanks to the relatively small and limited center, it is possible to move around Copenhagen quite easily, on foot or by bike.
 Copenhagen, moreover, is a city particularly devoted to two wheels, with many kilometers of cycle paths.
-The agencies for the hire of two wheels are scattered almost everywhere, but the real gem is the free bicycle token.
+The two-wheeler rental agencies are scattered everywhere, but the real gem is the free bicycle token.
 With a small deposit you can rent a bike at a point in the city, returning it to a later point.
-A little 'as if you had to take a cart for grocery shopping!
-Obviously, the number is quite limited and finding bikes available, especially in summer and on holidays is really complicated.
+A bit like if you had to take a shopping cart!
+Obviously, the number is rather limited and finding bikes available, especially in summer, and on holidays, is quite complicated.

 The city, however, has an excellent integrated transport system thanks to which you can reach every corner of the city.